bseltz-cohesity/scripts/powershell/isilonCFTtest/README.md

                     -phase1
 ```

-Then after some time, allowing fchanged files to accumulate, we run phase 2 to create the second snapshot and start the CFT job:
+Then after some time, allowing for changed files to accumulate, we run phase 2 to create the second snapshot and start the CFT job:

 ```powershell
 ./isilonCFTtest.ps1 -isilon myisilon `